A simple budgeting guideline to allocate your after-tax income:

 - Use the 24-hour rule for non-essential purchases

 Personal budget calculations are estimates based on user inputs.
-Consult a financial advisor for personalized financial planning.
+Actual spending patterns may vary month to month.
 This calculator does not account for taxes, irregular expenses, or changes in income.
+Consult a qualified financial advisor for personalized financial planning advice tailored to your specific situation.